The Employment Law Review: Luxembourg

 The legislation does not specifically rule, restrict or prohibit background checks on applicants.
 However, background checks must comply with the general principles resulting from legislation on privacy, protection of personal data and discrimination.

 Hence, an employer may conduct background checks only if applicants are informed of the process used, its purposes and the rights relating to the processing of their personal data (e.g., the right to access, rectify, request or erase).
-Furthermore, the processing operations shall be legitimate, operated loyally and in proportion to the objective sought (i.e., limited to the data directly linked to and necessary for filling the vacant position).
+Further, the processing operations shall be legitimate, operated loyally and in proportion to the objective sought (i.e., limited to the data directly linked to and necessary for filling the vacant position).
 The processing of sensitive data such as religious beliefs, political opinions, sexual orientation or ethnicity is subject to very restrictive rules.

 During employment, restrictive rules apply (except where specifically prescribed by law) as the employer cannot request new criminal records unless the employee is assigned to new functions.
 Specific rules apply for jobs involving regular contact with minors.

-An employer can only dismiss an employee with notice or with immediate effect in the following circumstances:
+An employer can dismiss an employee with notice or with immediate effect only in the following circumstances:

 According to labour law, an employer with 150 or more employees must invite any employee affected by a potential dismissal (with or without notice) to a meeting prior to giving notice of the dismissal.
 A copy of this invitation must be sent to the staff delegation, if any.